Are you Ready to Convert More of your Blog Readers into Customers?

-There is a direct correlation between increased conversion rates and the use of video marketing, which is why it’s more important than ever to include video in your digital marketing strategy.
-To test the waters you could consider changing a planned written blog into a video post and carefully monitoring the results.
+There is a direct correlation between increased conversion rates and the use of video marketing.
+This is why it’s more important than ever to include video in your digital marketing strategy.
+To test the waters you could consider changing a planned written blog into a video post, and carefully monitoring the results.

 7. Call to Action

 When it comes to your site, looks really do matter.
-A user will form their first impression within 0.05 seconds of landing on your page, which means you don’t have long at all to get them to stay.
+A user will form their first impression within 0.05 seconds of landing on your page.
+This means you don’t have long at all to get them to stay.
 There are many influencing factors when a user is deciding whether to stay on a website, these include colour, font, images, structure and more.
 But the bottom line is, keep it simple.
 Clean, simple designs keep visitors on your site.
-If a site is messy, busy and complex then it’s time to rethink your approach.
+If a site is messy, busy and complex, then it’s time to rethink your approach.

 The important thing to remember?
 Content is king, but a king isn’t a king without a crown.
 And as always, it’s imperative that you target your design for your audience.
 Understanding and knowing your visitor is the key to your success.

 You are likely to already have social media implemented into your digital marketing strategy.
-But it’s important to refresh this regularly and make sure you’re keeping up with the most relevant social media for your target audience (there’s that phrase again).
-Different demographics will use different social media’s therefore it’s important to know where you’ll find your visitors or more importantly, where your visitors will find you.
+But, it’s important to refresh this regularly.
+It is also important to make sure you’re keeping up with the most relevant social media, for your target audience (there’s that phrase again).
+Different demographics will use different social media platforms, therefore, it’s important to know where you’ll find your visitors.
+More importantly, where your visitors will find you.

 For example, Facebook announced that customers and businesses exchange more than 2 billion messages each month on Facebook Messenger.
-Apps are becoming more and more popular which means if you’re not integrating into your strategy then you’re missing an opportunity to expand your conversion rate.
+Apps are becoming more and more popular.
+Therefore, if you’re not integrating into your strategy, then you’re missing an opportunity to expand your conversion rate.
 Social messaging apps also allow for more personalisation, which relates back to what we were saying earlier, better engagement.
 Plus, 46% of people prefer to use a messaging service to communicate with a business to an email.

-Creating content that converts into sales isn’t difficult, but knowing and understanding your business, and what will work and most importantly understanding your audience, is much harder.
-The tips above are a great starting point, but if you’re looking for some further advice and help growing your business through content conversion then our experts here at AIM Marketing can help.
-By investing the time and money into the right approach you will save on these things further down the line.
+Creating content that converts into sales isn’t difficult, but knowing and understanding your business, what will work and most importantly understanding your audience, is much harder.
+The tips above are a great starting point.
+However, if you’re looking for some further advice and help growing your business through content conversion, our experts here at AIM Marketing can help.
+By investing the time and money into the right approach, you will save on these things further down the line.
 Not every approach will work for every business, but once you understand how to bring value to your target audience you’re half way there.

 Call us today on 0870 062 8760 or send us an email at at firstname.lastname@example.org to see how we can help convert your blog readers into sales.